guildai/guildai/guild/tests/uat/simple-example.md

     operation: train.py
     ...
     flags:
+      batch_size: 100
+      datadir: data
       epochs: 1
+      prepare: no
+      rundir: .
+      test: no
     <exit 0>

 The run writes a number of scalars, which we can view as info with the